GibsS/is-it-water/readme.md

 # Google Maps Static API, am I in water?

+A simple way of checking if a lat long coordinate is in water.

-**Caution: This is a hacky way of checking for water using Google Maps Static API, we do not recommend its use in a production environment.**
+**Caution: This is a hacky way of checking for water using Google Maps Static API, we do not guarantee this is the best way to do it in a live environment.**

 **This is ideal for one off polling of a few hundred or a few thousand data points.**